Google Messages now allows some users to react to any emoji - ExBulletin

 However, other configurations can be cumbersome.
 On the same phone, which apparently supports RCS, the Samsungs Messages app shows the reaction as a separate text message, saying “Can you react to this message?”
 The same is true if a colleague responds to a text her message from her iPhone user.
 Because this is her SMS only (much to Google’s chagrin).

 It should come as no surprise that reactions don’t translate to the iPhone. is unlikely.
-No one knows if it will, if ever.
+Even if it does, no one knows if it will.
 After years of Apple user reactions appearing as separate text messages for Android users, iMessages and Google Messages reactions being translated between his two platforms will help the two companies.
 It looked like I had found a solution.
 Yet when I tested it today with standard reaction, it was back to the same old system of decoupling. [emoji] To [message] When messaging between an Android phone and an iPhone, I see text messages instead of beautifully rendered reactions.

 No matter what Apple and Google do, we’re glad Google brought this feature to their text messaging platform.
 This is a feature I’ve always wanted everywhere, and Google seems to be working to make it happen, at least for the people using its app.